-The Department of Resident Life is responsible for management of the residence halls as well as the cultural, educational, recreational and social programs and activities for residential students.
+The Department of Resident Life is responsible for management of the residence halls as well as the cultural, educational, recreational and social programs and activities that create the Maryland Residential Experience for residential students.

 There are rooms for approximately 9,500 undergraduate students in 38 residence halls.
 Three different styles of living are available to campus residents: traditional halls, suites, and apartments.
 Within traditional housing, where most first-year residents live, single, double, triple and quadruple room occupancy exists.
 All rooms have a cable and data jack for each student.
 One telephone jack is provided in each room.

-Our nationally acclaimed living-learning programs include: Advanced Cybersecurity Experience for Students (ACES), Beyond the Classroom, CIVICUS, College Park Scholars, Digital Cultures and Creativity, Entrepreneurship and Innovation, FLEXUS: The Dr. Marilyn Berman Pollans' Women in Engineering Living & Learning Community, Gemstone, Global Communities, Hinman CEOs, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, and the Virtus Men in Engineering Program.
+Our nationally acclaimed living-learning programs include: Advanced Cybersecurity Experience for Students (ACES), Beyond the Classroom, BioFIRE Living & Learning Center, CIVICUS, College Park Scholars, Digital Cultures and Creativity, Entrepreneurship and Innovation, FLEXUS: The Dr. Marilyn Berman Pollans' Women in Engineering Living & Learning Community, Gemstone, Global Communities, Hinman CEOs, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, and the Virtus Men in Engineering Program.
 All of these programs add to the diversity of on-campus housing options.

 First-time freshmen are guaranteed on-campus housing provided they complete their Enrollment Confirmation and Housing and Dining Services Agreement along with the $400 enrollment deposit, by May 1st.
 Transfer students who want to live on campus should complete these items as well and will be allotted housing on a space available basis.
 No housing reservation deposit is required.